javalite/javalite-site/content/src/activejdbc/cassandra_migrations.md

 ## JDBC Driver

-The JavaLite MDBMigrator plugin  uses its own JDBC driver developed strictly to  add Cassandra support to the plugin.
+The JavaLite DBMigrator plugin  uses its own JDBC driver developed strictly to  add Cassandra support to the plugin.

 > The JDBC driver is NOT a real JDBC driver and has implementation that strictly supports the DBMigrator plugin and nothing else.
 Using this driver outside the DBMigrator plugin to might cause bodily injury.